Section 4731.52 | Filing application to practice podiatric medicine and surgery.

 (1) Evidence satisfactory to the board to demonstrate that the applicant meets all of the following requirements:

-(a) Is at least eighteen years of age and of good moral character;
+(a) Is at least eighteen years of age;

 (b) Possesses a high school diploma or a certificate of high school equivalence or has obtained the equivalent of such education as determined by the board;